hddsilva/HIA217_FinalProject/README.md

 12x greater likelihood if discharged to a psychiatric hospital (although not a strong conclusion due to the small N)

 **Interpretations:**
+- Decreasing Metformin and Insulin during patient encounters increases a patients likelihood of readmission with 30 days
+- Diabetic patients in Long Term Care facilities may be receiving the needed healthcare support to reduce hospital readmissions
+- Prediction models may help us in determining how many diabetic patients will be returning to improve availability and staffing estimates

+**Limitations**
+- Missing data in important variables (weight, A1C readings, glucose serum results)
+- Type 1 versus Type 2 diagnosis unavailable
+- Medication dosage change details unavailable